 - ¼ cup of water (or use the reserved aquafaba)

 - Juice of 1 large lemon (or 2-3 smaller ones) **

-- Place drained chickpeas in blender or food processor and blend until you have a stiff paste.
-Scrape down sides
+- Place drained chickpeas in a blender or food processor and blend until you have a stiff paste.
+Scrape down the sides.

 - Add tahini, garlic, salt, cumin, water and lemon juice and process for 20 seconds until smooth.
-Scrape down sides
+Scrape down thesides.

 - With blender going, drizzle in olive oil.